 If you’ve ever seen a swallowtail caterpillar, you know that they are some of the most beautiful, and strangest-looking, insects in the world.
 But, can such a beautiful creature be poisonous?

-In fact, this toxin is so strong that it can cause severe illness and even death in animals such as birds or lizards if consumed.
+In fact, the toxic components of the Aristolochia species, are known to be nephrotoxic, carcinogenic, and mutagenic which can cause severe illness and even death in animals such as birds or lizards if they consume the caterpillar!

 Types Of Swallowtail Caterpillars That Are Poisonous

 There are over 550 species of swallowtail caterpillars found all over the world, however, not all of them are poisonous.
-In fact, there’s only two swallowtail caterpillars that’s known to be poisonous.
+In fact, there are only two swallowtail caterpillars that are known to be poisonous.